DerekPascarella/UniversalDreamcastPatcher/README.md

 1. Click "Select GDI or CUE" to open the source disc image.
 2. Click "Select Patch" to open the DCP patch file.
-3. Click "Apply Path" to generate the patched GDI.
+3. Click "Apply Patch" to generate the patched GDI.
    * The patched GDI will be generated in the folder from with the application is launched.
 4. Click "Quit" to exit the application.